end-of-game/cloudunit/documentation/GETTING_STARTED.md

 Terminated
 ```

-### Listing
+### Listing applications

-You can list all applications of the server :
+You can list all applications :
 ```bash
 cloudunit-DEV>  list-apps
 +----------------+--------+----------------+-----------+------+